sentrychris/undeadbytes/README.md

 ## Credits

+Credit to the kind and talented developers who have contributed to Undead Bytes:

+- <a href="https://github.com/sentrychris/https://github.com/sfazli96">sfazli96</a> - for design and development of [level 7](https://github.com/sentrychris/undeadbytes/pull/21)

 Credit to the kind and talented users on [Flaticon](https://www.flaticon.com/s) responsible for the following icons:

 - <a href="https://www.flaticon.com/free-icons/ammo" title="ammo icons">Ammo icons created by Smashicons - Flaticon</a>